smapiot/piral/docs/specs/pilet-specification.md

 ### `custom`

-The `custom` property is a custom NPM field that is optional for a pilet.
+The `custom` property is a custom npm field that is optional for a pilet.

 The property can contain any value.
 The content of this field is transported from the feed service to the Piral instance.